Restaurant in Porto San Paolo, Italy

 Verdict

 Il Portolano is the right call for seafood in Porto San Paolo if you want the catch of the day treated with skill and a setting that earns its price.
 Fronting the water directly opposite Tavolara Island, this is a Michelin Plate-recognised restaurant run by an experienced couple who keep the focus on local fish rather than on theatre.
-At €€€ pricing, it sits below the €€€€ tier of Italy's destination-dining circuit, and it delivers enough kitchen credibility to justify the spend.
+At €€€ pricing, it sits below the €€€€ tier of Italy's destination-dining circuit, it delivers enough kitchen credibility to justify the spend.
 Book ahead in summer or you will not get a table outdoors.

 The Space

 The physical draw here is immediate: outdoor seating directly on the seafront, with Tavolara Island filling the horizon.
 The terrace is large by Sardinian standards, but that scale works against you in peak season when every table is taken.
 For a food and travel enthusiast choosing between a terrace with a genuine view and a polished interior room elsewhere, Il Portolano's setting is a clear differentiator.
-Inside is more conventional, and the outdoor experience is the reason most guests make the trip, so if you are visiting in July or August without a reservation, adjust your expectations.
+Inside is more conventional, the outdoor experience is the reason most guests make the trip, so if you are visiting in July or August without a reservation, adjust your expectations.

 The service style is direct and experienced rather than formally orchestrated.
-The couple running the kitchen and the room do not aim for the choreographed precision of a starred operation, and that is appropriate for the format.
+The couple running the kitchen and the room do not aim for the choreographed precision of a starred operation, that is appropriate for the format.
 What you should expect is attentive, knowledgeable guidance on the day's catch and on the raw preparations, delivered without pretension.
-At this price point, service that matches the setting and the food quality without overselling either is the right balance, and regulars report that it holds up under summer volume.
+At this price point, service that matches the setting and the food quality without overselling either is the right balance, regulars report that it holds up under summer volume.

 The Food

-Menu covers both raw preparations, including red tuna tartare with cucumber and raspberries, and cooked options: catch of the day grilled, baked, or in salt.
+Menu covers both raw preparations, including red tuna tartare with cucumber and raspberries, cooked options: catch of the day grilled, baked, or in salt.
 This is not a kitchen trying to impress with complexity for its own sake.
 The modern touch on the raw dishes shows genuine technique; the grilled whole fish section is the dependable core of the offering.
 For an explorer-minded diner, the combination of raw and cooked formats with locally sourced fish is where the real value sits.
 Two consecutive Michelin Plate recognitions (2024 and 2025) confirm consistent kitchen execution without overstating what this restaurant is.

 Who Should Book

-Il Portolano works leading for two or three diners who want a serious seafood meal in a setting that justifies travelling to Porto San Paolo specifically.
-It is less suited to large groups expecting the flexibility of an informal trattoria, and it is not a destination for anyone whose priority is formal service or an elaborate tasting menu format.
+Il Portolano works well for two or three diners who want a serious seafood meal in a setting that justifies travelling to Porto San Paolo specifically.
+It is less suited to large groups expecting the flexibility of an informal trattoria, it is not a destination for anyone whose priority is formal service or an elaborate tasting menu format.
 If your trip to Sardinia is centred on the coast and the produce of the sea, this is a plausible anchor booking.
 For broader context on eating and drinking in the area, see our full Porto San Paolo restaurants guide, our full Porto San Paolo bars guide, and our full Porto San Paolo wineries guide.

 Booking